solo-io/supergloo/docs/content/reference/api/networking_extensions.md

 <a name="extensions.networking.mesh.gloo.solo.io.GeneratedObject"></a>

 ### GeneratedObject
-a generated object can be of any output type supported by SMH. the content of the type field should be used to determine the type of the output object.
-TODO(ilackarms): consider parameterizing SMH to allow excluding GeneratedObjects from patch requests in the case where an implementer only performs additions (no updates required).
+a generated object can be of any output type supported by Gloo Mesh. the content of the type field should be used to determine the type of the output object.
+TODO(ilackarms): consider parameterizing Gloo Mesh to allow excluding GeneratedObjects from patch requests in the case where an implementer only performs additions (no updates required).

 | Field | Type | Label | Description |